 From the Dublin Airport, I hop onto a bus that heads into the city.
 I haven’t been on a double-decker bus like this one since my trip to London in 2014.
-I climb my way to the top to take advantage of the experience.
-As the bus turns each corner, I feel as though it is going to tip over.
+I climb my way to the top to take advantage of the experience, and as the bus turns each corner, I feel as though it’s going to tip over.
 I giggle and smile while others around me seem to be nauseated.
-It was bizarre being on the other side of the road, as there are only a small number of countries that drive on the left side.
-I get off the bus and walk a quarter of a mile to my Airbnb, skimming the directions as I walk.
-Before I know it, I am at the front gate.
+It was bizarre being on the opposite side of the road, as there are only a small number of countries that drive on the left-hand side.
+I get off the bus and walk a-quarter-of-a-mile to my Airbnb, skimming the directions as I walk.
+Before I know it, I’m at the front gate.
 I settle into my Airbnb for only about thirty minutes before the urge to go out and explore springs up within me.

-Just down the street from where I am staying, I find myself at the corner of Talbot and Amiens’ Street, standing under a sign that reads “Grainger’s Cafe.”
+Just down the street from where I’m staying, I find myself at the corner of Talbot and Amiens’ Street, standing under a sign that reads “Grainger’s Café.”
 I walk in and sit down on a surprisingly comfortable bar stool that has lush cushioning.
-The cafe was not crowded, but of the crowd, I seemed to be the only tourist in evidence.
+The café was not crowded, but of the crowd, I seemed to be the only tourist in evidence.
 I do my best to pay attention to how others order their Guinness and conclude that there is a particular way.
 “One Guinness please,” I say to the bartender.
 It was quite obvious that I was trying too hard to fit in like a local.
-I’ll admit it, okay?!
-Next thing I know, a stranger approaches me from behind and says “Excuse me?
+I’ll admit it.
+The next thing I know, a stranger approaches me from behind and says, “Excuse me?
 Hi, do you want to join my girlfriend and I at that table over there?”
 Pleasantly surprised, I happily agree.

-Don and Laura — a lovely couple.
+Don and Laura.
+A lovely couple.
 I could easily sense that this was going to be an enjoyable evening.
-In other words, I could already sense a deep connection with them before they opened up their mouths to speak.
+I picked up a sense a genuine truth within their souls.
 I felt just as comfortable with them as I would feel with my own family.
-We spent a good three hours drinking, laughing and conversing over topics such as music, family, traveling and jobs.
+We spent a good three hours drinking, laughing, and conversing cover topics such as music, family, traveling, and jobs.
 Don and Laura live in Kildare, a small village just south of Dublin.
-They decided they wanted to spend their day off in the city, so they took the short train ride over.
+They decided that they wanted to spend their day off in the city, so they took the short train ride over.
 I don’t blame them.
 The people here seem to be much more relaxed and down to earth.
-When not in an office or a classroom, it seems they can leave their worries behind and live in the moment.
-I feel this is in stark contrast to Americans, who are constantly worried or stressed out, even when they’re with their family and friends.
-Don and Laura both agreed that the locals in Ireland have much more of a ‘no worries’ mindset.
+When not in an office or a classroom, it seems like they can leave their worries behind and live in the moment.
+This is in stark contrast to Americans, who are constantly worried or stressed out, even when they’re with their family and friends.
+Don and Laura both agreed that the locals here have much more of a ‘no worries’ mindset.
 They both exhibited a liveliness that I envied.
 They were surprised when I told them that I traveled to Dublin alone.
 Once I saw the amazement on their faces, I continued to tell them about my travels to more exotic places such as Switzerland and Thailand.
-They looked at each other, as if they had never heard of someone traveling alone like that before.
+They looked at each other as if they had never heard of someone traveling alone like that before.
 “Mhmm,” I thought to myself.
 Don got up from his chair and went to the bar.
-I assumed he was getting himself another drink.
-I was wrong.
-He was getting another Guinness for Laura and I – another distinction from American culture.
-Don didn’t do anything wrong, but generally speaking, I usually get asked if I want another drink.
-However, I considered this to be a pleasant surprise.
+I assumed he was getting himself another drink, but as it usually goes with assumptions, I was wrong.
+He was getting another Guinness for Laura and I. Don didn’t do anything wrong, of course, but generally speaking, I usually get asked if I want another drink.
+Another pleasant surprise. 😉